 This Easy Shrimp Scampi Fettuccine has little preservatives, if any.
 With only 3 tablespoons of olive oil being shared in 4 servings, that is less than 1 tablespoon of oil per serving and comes out to approximately 380 calories per serving!
 That’s not bad at all, especially for how yummy this recipe is, if you like garlic and shrimp.
 I don’t use butter in this recipe and quite frankly, it doesn’t need it one bit.

-Making the Shrimp Scampi Fettuccine
+How to Make Shrimp Scampi Fettuccine

 - 1/2 lb or 250 gr of fettuccine pasta

-- 1 lb or 500 gr of uncooked, deveined and peeled shrimp
+- 1 lb or 500 gr of uncooked deveined and peeled shrimp

-- 1/2 cup or 114 gr of dry white wine (optional)
+- 1/2 cup or 114 gr of dry white wine optional

 - 3 tbs of extra virgin olive oil

-- 5 cloves of fresh garlic, minced
+- 5 cloves of fresh garlic minced

 - freshly cracked black pepper

-- In a 4 qt or 4 ltr sauce pan, boil water for pasta.
+In a 4 qt or 4 ltr sauce pan, boil water for pasta.
 Add 1 tbs of salt and stir.

-- In a separate medium saucepan, add oil.
+In a separate medium saucepan, add oil.
 When oil is getting hot, add minced fresh garlic and cook on medium heat for 30 seconds.
 Add white wine, shrimp and black pepper and stir together.
 Cook for five minutes stirring until shrimp becomes pink and alcohol cooks out.
 The steam will no longer have an alcoholic scent to it.
 Remove from heat.

-- When pasta is done cooking according to package directions (about 10 min), drain and stir it with the shrimp until the oil has coated the pasta.
+When pasta is done cooking according to package directions (about 10 min), drain and stir it with the shrimp until the oil has coated the pasta.
 Serve with fresh parsley garnish, if desired.